yuhangc9321/00-hello-world-lab/README.md

 puts "Hello World!"
 ```

 Anytime you make changes to a file, such as the one you've just made, you need to save it so these changes are preserved.
 If you forget to save it before you run your tests, it will be tested against an empty document!
-Always remember to save it every time you make changes by selecting Save from the File menu.
+Always remember to save it every time you make changes by selecting Save from the File menu.  **In cloud9, auto-save works 99% of the time.
+But if your code and/or test isn't working the way you expect, double-check that your file is saved by manually saving it (cmd+s).** As a worst-case-scenario, select & copy the code, close the file, re-open it, and replace (paste) the code back in.

 ### Executing Your File